This is the multi-page printable view of this section. Click here to print.

 If systemd is not present, the kubelet and container runtime write to .log files in the /var/log directory.
 If you want to have logs written elsewhere, you can indirectly run the kubelet via a helper tool, kube-log-runner, and use that tool to redirect kubelet logs to a directory that you choose.

-The kubelet always directs your container runtime to write logs into directories within /var/log/pods.
+By default, kubelet directs your container runtime to write logs into directories within /var/log/pods.

 For more information on kube-log-runner, read System Logs.